hankssj/musicalretreat-registration/README.txt

 ===========================================================
 Emails we can send, and how to send them.

-Configuration is in environment.rb.
-Remember this if you change the password for registration-mailer!
+Configuration is in environmenst/$ENV.rb   Remember this if you change the password for registration-mailer!

 ->  Controller (registration controller in case of things like payment confirmation, admin controller for bulk mailings) ->  initiates the process with static method calls to RegistrationMailer ->     *  the parameters like email addresses, subject are in the registration_mailer class ->     *  the templates are in app/views/registration_mailer, and there are two per mail type

+0. Sending early registration invitations
+   *  admin/send_early_invitations
+   *  app/controller/registration_gating.rb contains the list of early invitees

 1. Sending all registration invitations
      *  The entry point is admin/send_all_invitations